Oppo F9

-The OPPO F9 (F9 Pro in India) is the 2018 smartphone from the OPPO F series launched in August 2018.
-The OPPO F9 features a waterdrop notch design, and is equipped with VOOC fast charging technology.
+The Oppo F9 (F9 Pro in India) is the 2018 smartphone from the Oppo F series launched in August 2018.
+The Oppo F9 features a waterdrop notch design, and is equipped with VOOC fast charging technology.
 It has a screen to body ratio of 90.8%.

-Varun Dhawan was hired as the brand ambassador of OPPO India’s F19 series smartphones.

 Specifications

 Hardware

-The OPPO F9 is powered by a 2GHz octa-core processor, and has 4/6 GB of RAM and 64 GB of storage.
+The Oppo F9 is powered by a 2 GHz octa-core processor and has 4/6 GB of RAM and 64 GB of storage.
 It operates on ColorOS 5.2 which is a customized version of Android 8.1 (Oreo).
 It has both a 25 MP front camera and dual 16 + 2 MP rear cameras.
 It has a 3500mAh battery and is powered by VOOC fast wired charging which delivers 2 hours of talk time with 5 minutes of charging.

 Memory

-The OPPO F9 has 64 GB of built in memory and a dedicated Micro SD slot which supports up to 256 GB of additional storage.
+The Oppo F9 has 64 GB of built-in memory and a dedicated Micro SD slot which supports up to 256 GB of additional storage.

 Display

-The OPPO F9 features a 6.3-inch (160 mm) 1080x2340 pixel, LTPS IPS LCD display, with a pixel density of 409 pixels per inch, and an aspect ratio of 19.5:9.
+The Oppo F9 features a 6.3-inch (160 mm) 1080x2340 pixel, LTPS IPS LCD display, with a pixel density of 409 pixels per inch, and an aspect ratio of 19.5:9.
 The display is covered by a single pane of Corning Gorilla Glass 6.0.

 Battery

-The OPPO F9 features a Non-removable Li-Po 3500 mAh battery.
-It has VOOC Flash Charge, which the company claims to deliver 2-hour of talk time with 5-minutes of charging time.
+The Oppo F9 features a Non-removable Li-Po 3500 mAh battery.
+It has VOOC Flash Charge, which the company claims to deliver 2 hours of talk time with 5 minutes of charging time.

 Audio

-The OPPO F9 has included a sound conduction plate to ensure that call quality is not affected by the bezel less design, and the phone retains the 3.5mm audio jack.
+The Oppo F9 has included a sound conduction plate to ensure that the bezel-less design does not affect call quality, and the phone retains the 3.5mm audio jack.

 Camera

 It has two cameras on the rear.
 One is a 16MP wide-angle camera with f/1.8 aperture, with support for face detection and high dynamic range.
 The secondary camera features an aperture of f/2.4 and optical image stabilization.
 The company claims that this phone can identify 16 objects during a shoot in real-time, and uses AI to enhance selfie image quality.
-The front facing camera is 25-megapixels with an f/2.0 aperture and features face detection and HDR.
+The front-facing camera is 25-megapixels with an f/2.0 aperture and features face detection and HDR.

 Software

-The OPPO F9 is equipped with the ColorOS 5.2 which based on Android 8.1 "Oreo" mobile operating system.
+The Oppo F9 is equipped with the ColorOS 5.2 which is based on the Android 8.1 Oreo mobile operating system.